SmartDataAnalytics/BioKEEN/README.rst

     biokeen

-Starting the Training/HPO Pipeline - Set Up Your Experiment withn 60 seconds
+Starting the Training/HPO Pipeline - Set Up Your Experiment within 60 seconds
 ****************************************************************************
 To configure an experiment via the CLI, please run following command: